 The Group is currently reviewing the impact of IFRS 17 (Insurance Contracts) on the accounting for funeral plans.
 The new standard will be applicable to the Group for next year's reporting (2023).
-Details of the expected impact on the Group is shown in our Accounting Policies and Basis of Preparation section on page 217.
+Details of the expected impact on the Group is shown in our Accounting Policies and Basis of Preparation section.